Building our evidence base

 Natural Capital Indicator Maps

-We have created Natural Capital Indicator Maps for the Arc – These maps are based on Natural England’s National Natural Capital Atlas mapping approach and map the state of natural capital within the Arc in terms of its quantity, quality and location.
-We have used the Natural Capital Atlas methodology to create a visual and starting point for collaboration and have found these maps provide us with a fantastic base for explaining the inter-relationships between datasets and the ecosystems services that they provide.
-This work really gave us a head start in ensuring that we, and our stakeholders, understood what different datasets were telling us and which datasets were available to use.
+We created Natural Capital Indicator Maps for the LNCP area.
+These maps are based on Natural England’s National Natural Capital Atlas mapping approach and map the state of natural capital in terms of its quantity, quality and location.
+We used the Natural Capital Atlas methodology to create a visual and starting point for collaboration and found these maps provided us with a fantastic base for explaining the inter-relationships between datasets and the ecosystems services that they provide.
+This work gave us a head start in ensuring that we, and our stakeholders, understood what different datasets were telling us and which datasets were available to use.

 A Detailed Baseline Map

-We are producing a more detailed Natural Capital Baseline for the whole of the Arc – this shows the location and extent of natural capital across the Arc at a closer scale.
-This builds on and dovetails with the foundation of the natural capital indicator work – which brings in some qualitative data on the assets.
-Both of these pieces of work together provide the first essential step to enable us to look at ecosystem services, flows, benefits and values from natural capital assets in the Arc.
-Ultimately this evidence base supports the realising of opportunities and planning of other interventions that help to protect and enhance the natural environment of the Arc for people and nature.
+We produced a more detailed Natural Capital Baseline for the area.
+This shows the location and extent of natural capital across the geography at a closer scale.
+This builds on and dovetails with the foundation of the natural capital indicator work – which contributes with some qualitative data on the assets.
+Both of these pieces of work together provide the first essential step to enable us to look at ecosystem services, flows, benefits and values from natural capital assets.
+Ultimately this evidence base supports the realising of opportunities and planning of other interventions that help to protect and enhance the natural environment for people and nature.

-As part of developing the baseline, we commissioned our consultant, Jim Rouquette (Natural Capital Solutions), to finalise a number of reports that collectively ensure we have documented our approach and lessons learned.
-The first of these looks into how the Natural Capital Baseline was created, the second compares whether the use of different techniques or data (e.g. freely accessible or paid for data) makes a significance difference to the creation of a Natural Capital Baseline map, and the third outlines the lessons that have been learnt from this project.
-All of these reports will form a part of our final “framework or toolbox” for developing a natural capital plan that we are currently scoping out to help different audiences to take a natural capital approach, and build on our learnings, work to date and pilots.
-Click the reports on the right to review these learnings in full.
+As part of developing the baseline, we commissioned our consultant, Natural Capital Solutions, to document our approach and lessons learned in a few different reports.
+The first of these looks into how the Natural Capital Baseline was created, the second compares whether the use of different techniques or data (e.g. freely accessible or paid for data) makes a significant difference to the creation of a Natural Capital Baseline map, and the third outlines the lessons that have been learnt from this project.
+All of these reports form a part of our final “framework or toolbox” for developing a natural capital plan.
+You can find all of these reports in the resources page.

-Using the natural capital baseline, we have completed an assessment of ecosystem services within the Arc.
-The review of tools and approaches set out which scenario each natural capital tool would be most appropriate for, and so we were able to decide which tool is best for us to quantify ecosystem services and provide this for the Arc.
-Using the review as a guide we have chosen to use a matrix-based approach using the scores developed for the Eco-metric.
-The Eco-metric is an ecosystem services scoring matrix currently being piloted by Natural England that has undergone extensive peer review.
+Using the natural capital baseline, we completed an assessment of ecosystem services.
+The review of tools and approaches set out which scenario each type of natural capital tool would be most appropriate for, and so we were able to decide which tool was best for us to quantify ecosystem services.
+Using our review as a guide we chose to use a matrix-based approach using the scores developed for Natural England’s Eco-metric (Now called: The Environmental Benefits from Nature Tool).
+The Environmental Benefits from Nature Tool is an ecosystem services scoring matrix currently being piloted by Natural England that has undergone extensive peer review.

-The Eco-metric approach was described in the review as being “best for habitat-based natural capital asset register using a simple, replicable method”.
-It is a good basis for us to gather the Arc’s ecosystem services data quickly and to provide a foundation for further actions using other approaches that the review recommends.
+The Environmental Benefits from Nature Tool approach was described in our Natural Capital tool review as being “best for habitat-based natural capital asset register using a simple, replicable method”.
+It was a good basis for us to understand and present the geographies ecosystem services potential quickly and to provide a foundation for further actions using other approaches if required.

 Mapping Opportunities

-The overarching objective of OxCam LNCP is to enable delivery of environmental protection and enhancement in the OxCam Arc.
-Baseline mapping of existing environmental assets allows us to see the most important assets that should be protected, enhanced, and highlight where we need to consider mapping opportunities for environmental improvements that deliver wider and more connected environmental benefits.
+The overarching objective of LNCP is to enable delivery of environmental protection and enhancement in the area.
+Baseline mapping of existing environmental assets allowed us to see the most important assets that should be protected, enhanced, and highlight where we need to consider mapping opportunities for environmental improvements that deliver wider and more connected environmental benefits.

-We held workshops and discussed the best way to do opportunity mapping with stakeholders and users of LNCP outputs to inform how we can best support improvements to the environment via this work.
-Based on this, we decided to collate the variety of environmental improvement opportunity areas and projects already identified across the Arc together in a single location.
-Doing this will allow those that have developed this thinking and are basing their decision-making on these maps to consider where there is join-up across different sectors and overlapping priorities.
+We held workshops and discussed the best way to do opportunity mapping with stakeholders to inform how we can best support improvements to the environment via this work.
+Based on this, we decided to collate the variety of environmental improvement opportunity areas and projects already identified across the area together in a report.
+We did this to allow those that have developed this thinking and are basing their decision-making on these maps to consider where there is join-up across different sectors and overlapping priorities.

-This reports highlights the opportunities and priority areas that exist across the Arc already.
-By necessity, to make the content visible and meaningful they have been broken down into various maps although we would encourage organisations to work across these.
-Please do get in touch if you have any opportunities or datasets you would like us to consider including in our work.
+This report highlighted the opportunities and priority areas that exist across the area at the time of creation.
+By necessity, to make the content visible and meaningful the opportunities have been broken down into various maps although we would encourage organisations to work across these.
+You can see this report here.

 A Natural Capital Account

-The Natural Capital Account for the OxCam Arc has been finalised by the LNCP team.
-It helps to show some of the value nature provides – both in monetary terms and through highlighting the wider benefits to society.
+The Natural Capital Account shows and quantifies some of the value nature provides – both in monetary terms and through highlighting the wider benefits to society.
 The account and the information used to calculate many of the benefits is derived from our baseline mapping work and includes information about the landscape, pressures and opportunities unique to the area.

 The account summary highlights the value of the benefits natural capital provides to society – and all the interlinking and overlapping dependencies, but it also shows the gaps in the evidence and understanding which are just as important.
 A natural capital approach is about everyone understanding all of the multiple benefits that come from nature, and their value to society up front.